learnk8s/learnk8s.io/_blog/why-kube/index.md

 _"The application is done and dusted, we're just waiting for it to be deployed!"_

 _"We can't deploy applications that require 48GB in memory!
-What are the developer doing?"_
+What are the developers doing?"_

 It would be much easier if the teams could play nicely together.